Masters Degree in Behavioral Health: Program Overviews

 After completing the master's program, students have the option of continuing their education on the doctorate level.
 The Ph.D. program prepares students to become behavioral health specialists, professors and leaders in the healthcare field.
 Some doctoral programs require that students possess a master's degree, but others will accept students with an undergraduate degree.

 The Ph.D. program emphasizes research design and application, and it allows students more time to learn about their chosen specialty.
-To successfully complete the program, students must complete a thesis.
-This thesis is designed by the student, and it showcases their understanding of a behavioral health topic.
+To successfully complete the program, students must complete a dissertation.
+This dissertation is designed by the student, and it showcases their mastery of a behavioral health topic.